hmharshit/hacktoberfest/README.md

 # What should you keep in mind ?
 * Multiple solutions for same question in different programming languages are acceptable.
 * Solutions should be original (not copied from any website)
+* It is mandatory that you specify that in the respective Issue that you are working on this.
+(Otherwise your PR will be considered as invalid)
 * File name should be same as of question file name and should be in answer folder.
 * You can always ask for help, but do some google search prior to that.
 * That's it.
 You're Welcome.